 Quality of life is an expression that comes up frequently when people are talking about cancer treatment.
 In medical terms, it is usually defined as maximizing the ability to function normally, while minimizing the negative effects of the disease or its treatment.
 But there is no single definition.
-Each person can define what quality means, and that definition will depend on who you are, what is happening in your life and how your cancer impacts the things that are important to you.
-Whether that is your job, your ability to care for your children, taking care of your home or going on the trip you planned.
-It may also mean having your pain controlled, or being able to eat, or take a walk.
+Each person can define what quality means, and that definition will depend on who you are, what is happening in your life, and how your cancer impacts the things that are important to you.
+Each person can define what quality means, and that definition will depend on who you are, what is happening in your life, and how your cancer impacts the things that are important to you-whether that is your job, your ability to care for your children, taking care of your home, or going on the trip you planned.